galanodel2010/ee462/Project_1/evaluation.md

 In this project the expected number of commits on different days is 5.
 Each days you made at least one commit is 4 points (saturating at 20 points).
 Thus, if you made 4 commits at 2 days, you'll get 10 points.
 The following rules apply:

-- You commit has be a meaningful and considerable change has to be made with the previous version.
+- Your commit has be a meaningful, and considerable amount of change has to be made to the previous version.
 For example, just changing a few words in your report is not a meaningful commit.

 - Number of days that you committed will be evaluated by common sense.
-For example, a commit at 23:59 and another commit at 00:02 will still count as one.
+For example, a commit at 23:58 and another commit at 00:02 will still count as one.

 - Do not try to find a workaround.
 Just spend time on your project, and improve your models regularly and it should be fine.